MathiasMSFT/MyWiki/Logic-App/Monitor secret-certificate/README.md

 To create this Logic App, go here 👉 <a href="">../Notifications/README.md</a>

 ### Custom Security Attributes
 Custom Security Attributes are not simple attribute.
-By default, Global Admin members don't have amy permissions.
-Creating sets and attributes require roles that you have to manage by PIM.
+By default, Global Admin members don't have any permissions.
+Creating "sets" and "attributes" (CSA) require roles that you have to manage by PIM (Privilege Identity Management)
 - Attribute Definition Administrator or Reader
 - Attribute Assignemnt Administrator or Reader

 In this case, I have created a set named "OwnerManagement".
-In this set, I have created an attribute "AppOwner" which will store all owners of my applications.
+In this set, I have created an attribute named "AppOwner" which will store all owners of my applications.

 <p align="center" width="100%">
     <img width="70%" src="./images/Set-OwnerManagement.png">